4d/docs/website/translated_docs/es/Desktop/building.md

 ### Personalizar nombres de carpeta de caché cliente y/o servidor

 Client and server cache folders are used to store shared elements such as resources or components.
-They are required to manage exchanges between server and remote clients.
+Son necesarios para gestionar los intercambios entre el servidor y los clientes remotos.
 Client/server applications use default pathnames for both client and server system cache folders.

 In some specific cases, you might need to customize the names of these folders to implement specific architectures (see below).
 4D provides you with the `ClientServerSystemFolderName` and `ServerStructureFolderName` keys to be set in the *buildApp* settings file.